awurthmann/Encrypt-Python-Script-POC/README.md

 ## Instructions:
-Create a script, encrypt the script, and keep the encryption key safe (set as a locale environment variable or use the .env file).
+Create a script, encrypt the script, and keep the encryption key safe (set as a local environment variable or use the .env file).
 Upload the encrypted file to the interwebs, use an environment variable or local .env file to decrypt the script.